Lugaga/my-portfolio/README.md

 # Project Name
 Lugaga  Portfolio.

-## Description
+## Project Description
-    I. This is an independent project based on my online presence.
+    I. This is an Independent Project based on my online presence.
     II.
 It shows my level of education, job experience, projects , the reason i chose to come to            Moringa School , interests and hobbies.